bem/bem-components/common.blocks/button/button.en.md

 }
 ```

-**Important!** To specify a button lable you can also use `content` field.
-However, this solution is very cumbersome and not recommended.
+**Important!** The button lable can be defined by using `content` field.
+However, this solution is very cumbersome and is not recommended to use.

 <a name="buttonurl"></a>